raeleus/Particle-Park-Pro/README.md

 ## How to contribute

 This is a project created by Raymond "Raeleus" Buckley.
-We are in the design phase.
-I am not accepting any PR's at this time.
-You may create an issue in GitHub if there is a feature you want to include.
-However, I reserve the right to deny all requests.
+* You may create an [issue](https://github.com/raeleus/Particle-Park-Pro/issues) in GitHub if you encountered a crash or have a feature request.
+Please include a crash log typically found in the path `C:\Users\<User Folder>\.particleparkpro\`
+* Please target the `dev` branch for all PR's